ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * After the Rushing player has been moved, roll a D6:

 - On a roll of 2+, the Rushing player moves without mishap.
-- On a roll of 1 (before or after modificcation), the Rushing player trips and Falls Over as described on page 27.
+- On a roll of 1 (before or after modification), the Rushing player trips and Falls Over as described on page 27.

 If the Rushing player is still Standing after Rushing once, they may attempt to Rush a second time following the same process.